Denzil Forrester: Biography

 Born in 1956 in Grenada in the Caribbean, Denzil Forrester moved to England when he was aged 10.
 He attended the Central School of Art, earning a BA degree, and was one of only a few Black artists to gain an MA in Fine Art (Painting) at the Royal College of Art in the early 1980s.
 Since then, his work has been widely shown in many exhibitions.
-In 1983, he won the Rome Scholarship, and subsequently received a Harkness Scholarship that enabled him to spend 18 months in New York City.
+In 1982, he was included in the Royal Academy Summer Exhibition for the first time with his works "Winston Rose" and "Winston Rose 2" – portraying his friend who had been killed in a police van – and the following year his piece "Dub Charge" was also shown there.
+In 1983, he won the Rome Scholarship, and subsequently received a Harkness Scholarship that enabled him to spend 18 months in New York City (1986–88).

 He has also been the recipient of two major awards at the Royal Academy Summer Show, including in 1987 the Korn/Ferry International Award.
-His paintings are in the collections of Freshfields, the Arts Council of Great Britain, the Harris Museum and Art Gallery, Preston, and the Walker Collection, Atlanta.
+His paintings are in the collections of Freshfields, the Arts Council of Great Britain, the Harris Museum and Art Gallery, Preston, the Walker Collection, Atlanta, as well as the Government Art Collection.

 Notable exhibitions in which Forrester has participated include From Two Worlds, at the Whitechapel Art Gallery in 1986, and Dub Transition: A Decade of Paintings 1980–1990 (1990).
 In 1995, he organised and curated The Caribbean Connection, exhibitions and cultural exchanges around the work of Caribbean artists.
 The exhibition was held from 15 September to 13 October 1995 at the Islington Arts Factory (where Forrester's studio was located) featured Ronald Moody (from Jamaica), Aubrey Williams (Guyana), Frank Bowling (Guyana), John Lyons (Trinidad) and Bill Ming (Bermuda), with the catalogue providing a "Historical Background Sketch" by John La Rose and Errol Lloyd.

-Forrester's recent exhibition, From Trench Town to Porthowan, at the Jackson Foundation Gallery in Cornwall from 26 May to 23 June 2018, was a retrospective curated by Peter Doig and Matthew Higgs.
+Forrester's 2018 exhibition, From Trench Town to Porthowan, at the Jackson Foundation Gallery in Cornwall from 26 May to 23 June that year, was a retrospective curated by Peter Doig and Matthew Higgs.

+Forrester is the subject of a documentary film by Julian Henriques entitled Denzil's Dance.

-In 2019, Art on the Underground commissioned Forrester’s first major public commission, a large-scale artwork titled ‘Brixton Blue', to be on view at Brixton station from September 2019 to September 2020.
+In 2019, Art on the Underground commissioned Forrester's first major public commission, a large-scale artwork titled "Brixton Blue", to be on view at Brixton station from September 2019 to September 2020.

 Forrester was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to art.

+In 2021, Morley College named an art studio in Forrester's honour, when Sara Robertson-Jonas, Head of Visual and Digital Arts, said: "During his time at Morley, Denzil inspired generations of students to achieve their potential as artists.
+Denzil epitomises the many high calibre tutors at Morley who are professional artists, musicians and writers who come to share this love of creativity with others. ...It is wonderful to now see him receive international recognition for his work and for us to commemorate his contribution to Morley by naming his favourite teaching space The Denzil Forrester Studio."